s-espinosa/css_lesson/html_css.md

 # Where's the HTML?

-Review with a partner in Task Manager:
+Review with a partner in a Rails project:

 * `views`
 * `application.html.erb`